Paska or Kulich is a traditional Easter bread that is very popular in Eastern European countries.

 This year Orthodox Easter is the same day as Catholic Easter.
 Also, this year, my daughter turns 4 on Easter.
 So, as you can imagine, we have a quite busy weekend coming up.

-Since, I’m Ukrainian we always celebrate Easter the traditional way.
-We color eggs, we prepare Roasted Pork Tenderloins (it’s my family’s tradition) and we make Paska Easter Bread.
+Since, I’m Ukrainian, we always celebrate Easter the traditional way.
+We color eggs, we prepare Buzhenina (Roasted Pork Tenderloin) and we make Paska Easter Bread.
 On Sunday, we usually go to church to bless our Easter basket followed by a festive Easter brunch.

 When I was living in Ukraine, my mom was usually responsible for Easter menu.
 I rarely was involved.
 When I moved to the US and started my own family, I wanted to stick to the traditions and started making my own Easter bread.